pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 ```bash
    python3 main.py -i path/to/input/dir/ -a path/to/xml(the annotations)/dir/ -o path/to/output/dir/ -f path/to/config/file.json -c path/to/coords/file.json -e False > path/to/output/file.txt
 ```
 4. Next, I compared the before and after notes (before and after Philter annotations) to find the notes containing gene symbols obscured by Philter.
 These notes would become the test set for the whitelist.
-I originally designed my script which identified these obscured gene symbols to use another grep search, so sorry if you are duplicating my process—you're going to need to do another grep :disappointed: (or you could write your own script).
+I originally designed my script which identified these obscured gene symbols to use another grep search, so sorry if you are duplicating my process—you're going to need to do another grep (or you could write your own script).
 ```bash
    grep -n -r -w -f common_symbols.txt dir/with/original/notes/ > path/to/another/output/file.txt
 ```